Hydroponics: Growing Plants Using Nutrient Solutions, Without Soil

 There are two main types of hydroponic systems – closed hydroponic systems and open hydroponic systems.
 Hydroponic systems that do not involve growing media are usually closed systems, while hydroponic systems that involve growing media (container plants), may be closed or open systems.

-In closed hydroponic systems the same nutrient solution is recirculated and the nutrient concentrations are monitored and adjusted accordingly.
+In this type of systems systems the same nutrient solution is recirculated and the nutrient concentrations are monitored and adjusted accordingly.

 Deep Water Culture (DWC) hydroponic systems – This is the most simple type hydroponic systems.
-In this type of hydroponic systems plants are suspended in an oxygen-enriched nutrient solution.
+In this type of systems, plants are suspended in an oxygen-enriched nutrient solution.

 In open hydroponic systems a fresh nutrient solution is introduced for each irrigation cycle.
 The nutrient solution is usually delivered to the plants using a drip system.
-In open hydroponic systems an adequate run-off must be maintained in order to keep nutrient balance in the root zone.
+An adequate run-off must be maintained in order to keep nutrient balance in the root zone.